CollectionBuilder/collectionbuilder.github.io/_posts/2024-04-02-cb-classroom-zack-lischer-katz.md

 short_description: 'Read about how Zack Lischer-Katz, Assistant Professor at the University of Arizona School of Information, integrated CollectionBuilder into his Introduction to Digital Curation and Digital Preservation course at University of Arizona.'
 ---

-As part of our CollectionBuilder in the Classroom Q&A series, [Assistant Professor Zack Lischer-Katz](https://ischool.arizona.edu/person/zack-lischer-katz){:target="_blank" rel="noopener"} shares how he incorporated CollectionBuilder into his Introduction to Digital Curation and Digital Preservation course at University of Arizona.
-Zack Lischer-Katz was one of the participants in the [2023-2024 CollectionBuilder Curriculum Development Program](/community/instructor-incentives.html){:target="_blank" rel="noopener"}.
+As part of our CollectionBuilder in the Classroom Q&A series, [Assistant Professor Zack Lischer-Katz](https://ischool.arizona.edu/person/zack-lischer-katz) shares how he incorporated CollectionBuilder into his Introduction to Digital Curation and Digital Preservation course at University of Arizona.
+Zack Lischer-Katz was one of the participants in the [2023-2024 CollectionBuilder Curriculum Development Program](/community/instructor-incentives.html).

 {% include feature/blogbio.html link="https://ischool.arizona.edu/person/zack-lischer-katz" bio="Dr. Zack Lischer-Katz is an assistant professor in digital curation and preservation at the University of Arizona School of Information.
 He is an interdisciplinary information studies researcher who brings phenomenological, historical and cultural perspectives to research on the archiving and curation of visual media formats and visual knowledge production." img="/images/blog/biopics/image03.jpg" name="Zack Lischer-Katz" %}